brianwisti/rgb-brain-hugo/site/content/post/2009/12/parrot-babysteps-08-testing-with-testmore.md

 1..10
 ````

 Now Parrot is telling whoever cares that there will be ten tests in this file.
 It's true that nothing exploded.
-For right now, you're going to have to trust me
-when I say that honesty is the best policy.
-You'll see later that some tools
-do care about how many tests you claim to run.
+For right now, you're going to have to trust me when I say that honesty is the best policy.
+You'll see later that some tools do care about how many tests you claim to run.

-### `diag`
+## `diag`

 All right.
 Sometimes we want to make a comment in our test for the world to see.
-We could just `say` what we want to say, but Test::More provides the `diag`
-subroutine to produce those comments in a manner that will make testers happy later.
+We could just `say` what we want to say, but Test::More provides the `diag`  subroutine to produce those comments in a manner that will make testers appy later.

 ````
 # example-08-03.pir